 HDR in night time works even better and properly enhances the brightness of the scene to maximize the dynamic range in the picture but even with HDR the light treatment in the scene does not get any better.

 The 5MP camera does a decent job of maintaining details in selfies under ample light.
-Since the Galaxy A10 did not have any beautification features, we did not notice any overly smoothed or whitened picture.
+Since the Galaxy A10 did not have any beautification features, we did not notice any overly smoothed or whitened pictures.
 The colors come out balanced and the details are kept nicely.

 The camera in the Samsung Galaxy A10 is an amalgamation of some average photos and some slight compromises.
 You can get pretty decent pictures in daylight scenarios but in the night time, the camera treats the pictures appropriately but slightly blows the lights out of proportion but it’s not something that we don’t get in other budget phones as well.